Tumor Bank

-A Tumor Bank, A Tumor Bank is sometimes also referred to as a Tissue Bank, since normal tissues for research are also often collected.
+A tumor bank is sometimes also referred to as a Tissue Bank, since normal tissues for research are also often collected.
 However, this function is distinct from a Tissue Bank which collects and harvests human cadaver tissue for medical research and education, and banks which store Biomedical tissue for organ transplantation.

 Cancer Samples

 Most tumor banks collect their tumor samples from discarded tissues not needed for pathologic diagnosis, after patients undergo surgery to remove the tumor.
 The method of sample preservation is critical, and must be compatible with the downstream analysis techniques.
 Tissue is often snap frozen in liquid nitrogen but may also be preserved in special fixative such as RNAlater (which preserves RNA and proteins), or formalin which preserves tissue architecture.
 Proteins and RNA can readily be extracted and characterized from tissue preserved with either method.

 Many Cancer Centers in the U.S. have a Tumor Bank to supply biomedical scientists with actual patient samples of cancer and associated adjacent normal tissue.

 This process is currently a high priority to support more Translational Research.

 All institutional banks preserve tissue that may be used in research not necessarily related to the patient.
 Depending on the nationality and regulatory environment of the clinic, re-purposing of excised tissues and samples collected during the course of standard care for use in research may or may not require the consent of the patient.
 In some countries the patient loses control over their tissue immediately after the surgery or after some specified period of time, after which the material is classed as medical waste.
 In the US, samples may be collected and used with the patient's consent, or after some period of time defined by the clinic's Institutional Review Board samples may be considered exempt from consent under US 45CFR46, which governs the use of human subjects in research.
 Many academic and institutional biobanks will not release samples to commercial or big pharma research labs, and some will not even release samples to other academic institutions, so there is a chronic shortage of oncology samples available for research.
 Additionally, sample availability is governed primarily by clinical standard care, and the trend towards starting chemical treatments immediately upon diagnosis is making it especially difficult to obtain pre-treatment surgically excised tumor samples and pre-treatment blood draws for some cancer indications.